 Perfume making class in Grasse

-Grasse which produces almost half of the production of French perfumes and natural aromas for food flavorings is also home to the protected fields of jasmine and rose which Chanel uses in its signature scent Chanel No 5.
+Grasse produces almost half of the production of French perfumes and natural aromas for food flavorings, and is also home to the protected fields of jasmine and rose which Chanel uses in its signature scent Chanel No 5.
 Prospering in the perfume industry since the end of the 18th century, it’s no wonder Grasse has earned the title “perfume capital of the world”

 There are a few perfumeries in Grasse offering lessons, Fragonard which is located in Grasse’s city center is a nice option as it allows you to explore Grasse before or after your lesson.
 There are a number of restaurants and boutiques in the area as well as the International Museum of Perfume which allows visitors to discover the uniqueness and history of manufacturers and large perfumery houses.
 There is also a large collection of perfumery and cosmetic labels dating back to the early nineteenth century.